jmcollin78/versatile_thermostat/documentation/en/tuning-examples.md

 ## Battery-Powered Temperature Sensor
 These sensors are often sluggish and do not always send temperature readings when the temperature is stable.
 Therefore, the settings should be loose to avoid false positives.

-- security_delay_min: 60 minutes (because these sensors are sluggish)
+- safety_delay_min: 60 minutes (because these sensors are sluggish)
-- security_min_on_percent: 0.7 (70% - the system goes into security mode if the heater was on more than 70% of the time)
+- safety_min_on_percent: 0.7 (70% - the system goes into security mode if the heater was on more than 70% of the time)
-- security_default_on_percent: 0.4 (40% - in security mode, we maintain 40% heating time to avoid getting too cold)
+- safety_default_on_percent: 0.4 (40% - in security mode, we maintain 40% heating time to avoid getting too cold)

 These settings should be understood as follows: